Davies scores twice, Canada tops Curacao in CONCACAF Nations League play | CBC Sports

 Victory follows Canadian men refusing to play friendly against Panama due to contract dispute

+Alphonso Davies made a dramatic return to B.C.
+Place on Thursday night.

-The Canadian men's soccer team put a dramatic week behind them with a decisive 4-0 win over Curacao to open their CONCACAF Nations League campaign on Thursday.
+Playing his first game in Vancouver since October 2018, the superstar midfielder scored twice, powering the Canadian men's soccer team to a decisive 4-0 win over Curacao to open their CONCACAF Nations League campaign.

+"Coming back to the stadium for training, the memories came back to me and I was excited," said Davies, who drew international awe as a teenager playing for the Vancouver Whitecaps.
+The 'Caps transferred him to German soccer giant Bayern Munich in a $22-million US deal in July 2018.

 The victory followed a week that saw the Canadian players miss two training sessions and refuse to play a friendly game against Panama in Vancouver due to an ongoing contract dispute.

-Canada, ranked 38th in the world, didn't appear to have much rust to shake off on Thursday, however, pressuring No. 79 Curacao just two minutes into the game.

-Alphonso Davies scored twice, including on a first-half penalty kick, while Steven Vitoria and Lucas Cavallini each added a goal.
+Steven Victoria and Lucas Cavallini also scored for the 38th-ranked Canadians, who outshot the visitors 22-5 and 9-0 in shots on target.

-It was a quiet night for Canadian goalkeeper Milan Borjan, who did not face a single on-target shot.
-Eloy Room made five saves for Curacao.
+It was a quiet night for Canadian goalkeeper Milan Borjan, who did not have to make a single save.
+Eloy Room made five stops for No. 79 Curacao.

 Canada continues its Nations League play on Monday when they take on No. 82 Honduras in San Pedro Sula.